 Short Of Breath?
 11 Reasons Why This Could Be A Cause For Concern

-Think asthma is a condition only young people get?
+Think asthma is a condition only young people suffer from?
 Think again.

 While it is true that most people develop asthma in childhood, asthma symptoms can appear at any age.

-Asthma is a chronic condition that affects the breathing tubes that draw air down into the lungs.
+Asthma is a chronic condition that affects our airways - these are the breathing tubes that draw air down into our lungs.
 Symptoms include shortness of breath or a whistling or wheezing sound in your chest when you breathe.
 In children, a persistent cough may be the only symptom.
 Symptoms may come and go, and are often triggered by things like exercise, illness, allergens, or stress.

 Other symptoms of anemia include tiredness, pale skin, a fast or irregular heart beat, and dizziness.